 Telemarketing Builds Data

 People love data.
-The sample size is probably too small to draw real conclusions for telemarketing specifically, but you can mention that and add your findings to future telemarketing campaigns.
+The sample size in this case is probably too small to draw real conclusions for telemarketing specifically, but this can be mentioned and the findings used to inform your future telemarketing campaigns.

 Alternatively, you could compare your telemarketing campaign results with other marketing campaigns of a similar size, which would be something conclusions could be drawn on.
 By not allowing a campaign to finish, you’re robbing yourself of important insights.